Miss Belvedere

-Miss Belvedere is a 1957 Plymouth Belvedere that was sealed in an underground vault on the grounds of the Tulsa city courthouse on June 15, 1957, as a 50-year time capsule.
+Miss Belvedere is a 1957 Plymouth Belvedere that was sealed in an underground vault on the grounds of the Tulsa city courthouse on June 15, 1957, as a 50-year time capsule: a "product of American industrial ingenuity with the kind of lasting appeal that will still be in style 50 years [later]."

-The car, a desert gold and sand dune white two-tone sport coupe which displayed only four miles on its odometer, was entombed as part of the city of Tulsa's "Tulsarama" Golden Jubilee Week festivities celebrating Oklahoma's 50th year of statehood.
-The unnamed vehicle was intended to be a prize awarded upon the vehicle's unearthing to the individual, or their descendant, who came nearest to guessing Tulsa's population in 2007.
-A matching automobile had been awarded in a separate contest a few days prior.
+The car, a gold and white sport coupe with four miles on its odometer, was buried as part of Tulsa's "Tulsarama" Golden Jubilee Week festivities celebrating Oklahoma's 50th year of statehood.
+As a time capsule, it was intended to be unearthed and presented to the person or their descendent who came nearest to guessing Tulsa's population fifty years later, in 2007.
+The poured in place concrete enclosure had been sprayed with pneumatically applied gunite and advertised as capable of withstanding nuclear attack.